All comparisonsPassword Managers

 Zoho Vault

-KeePassDX fails first because sharing requires manually distributing encrypted vault database files instead of assigning access in a shared workspace.
+KeePassDX fails first because it requires manually distributing encrypted database files before assigning access within a shared vault workspace before sharing passwords.

 Verdict